 ANNUAL RENEWAL/ANNUAL UPDATING AMENDMENT

-The Firm must file (1) an annual renewal prior to year-end through Firm Gateway, and (2) annual updating amendment via Firm Gateway within ninety (90) days after its fiscal year-end.
+The Firm must file (1) an annual renewal prior to year-end through FINRA Gateway, and (2) annual updating amendment via Firm Gateway within ninety (90) days after its fiscal year-end.
 If material changes are reported, the Firm must deliver, within 120 days of the of the end of the Firm’s fiscal year, to each client an updated Form ADV Part 2A and Form CRS that either includes the summary of material changes or is accompanied by a summary of material changes that includes an offer to provide a copy of the most updated Form Part 2A and Form CRS.
 The Firm will maintain a record of this action.

 FILING FEES

 The state(s) to which [Abbreviation of Firm] is registered and has registered IARs may charge fees, which will be deducted from the Flex-Funding account.
-The CCO will be responsible for maintaining required balances with Firm Gateway to facilitate the payment of registration fees for the Firm as well as annual renewal fees when they are due.
+The CCO will be responsible for maintaining required balances with FINRA Gateway to facilitate the payment of registration fees for the Firm as well as annual renewal fees when they are due.

 HIRING AND TRAINING OF INVESTMENT ADVISOR REPRESENTATIVES